 Pretty much all of the shoes I wear are shoes I make myself.
 I like to re-purpose materials like old tweed coats from second hand stores.
 Some of them don't work out so well but they are getting better.
 I have had my eyes on the Boulder boots from Lems Footwear but they are a little pricey for me.
 I also wouldn't mind trying out some of the Merrell Barefoot line sometime.

-We have a footwear list for people who live in freezing and wet places, Shoes: The (Winter) List.
+A section of our footwear list is for people who live in freezing and wet places.
 I’m wondering what you wear when it's cold?

 I live in the southern part of Utah.
 It is considered a "high desert.”
 It does get cold and snowy in the winter but it's usually pretty dry.
 If it snows then I wear my own homemade shoes.
 If it's not snowy then I usually wear sandals.
 I admit that I'm guilty of breaking fashion rules and wearing socks and sandals during winter months!